dimsemenov/PhotoSwipe/docs/options.md

 String, ` / `.
 Used for slide count indicator ("1 of 10 ").

-### panPaddingRatio

-Number, `0.15`.
-A virtual border around the slide, it makes it easier to zoom to the edge of the image (if user clicks on it - image will be zoomed and panned to the corresponding edge).
-Defined as ratio relative to pan area width and height.

 ### getViewportSizeFn

 Function `{x: width, y: height}`, `null`.
 A function that should return PhotoSwipe viewport width and height, in format `{x: 100, y: 100}`, for example: